Why I bought more than 300 old audio cassettes...Wouter Janson · 17 May 2017 · Read this post in about 1 minute

 This might sound crazy but I just bought more than 300 audio cassettes.
 But Why?!
 It all has to do with one of my biggest hobbies.
 Besides playing games, I also collect them.

 I have a couple of Gameboy games, mainly Gameboy Advance, but I don’t have a good what to display them.
-Luckily a reddit user u/NCatfish, has found an ingenious solution.
-Audio cassette cases can hold an Gameboy Advance game cartridge.
+Luckily a Reddit user u/NCatfish has found an ingenious solution.
+Audiocassette cases can hold a Gameboy Advance game cartridge.
 So print a pretty label, and voila!
-You’ve got an custom Gameboy game case you can display on a shelf.
+You’ve got a custom Gameboy game case you can display on a shelf.

 Pokémon Yellow in a cassette case.
 Photo by: u/NCatfish

 - There is no space for the manual.

 - An original or color cartridge won’t fit.

 I don’t mind the first issue because I have no game manual.
 The second problem is easily fixed by removing one of the pegs in the case.

 So if you’ve got a bunch of loose Gameboy games lying around, buy some old audio cassettes.
 Although, maybe don’t buy so many of them.
 I’ve bought these for less than nothing.
 The only problem is I don’t own 300 Gameboy games.
 Yet…